08 ncac 09 .0106 GENERAL GUIDELINES

 (b) In the case of tie votes, the winner shall be determined by lot only in the case set out in G.S.
 163-182.8(2).
 Where there are 5,000 or fewer votes cast, there shall be only one determination by lot for each tied election.
 There shall be no determination by lot until the time has expired for the affected candidate(s) to request a recount, unless all of the affected candidate(s) waive their right in writing to request a recount.

-(e) In conducting recounts of lever, direct record electronic, and any other types of voting machines that require a county board member or designated official to reprint tapes and to read the totals and another board member to record the totals for each candidate such recount shall be conducted by a bi-partisan team of four: two officials (one from each of the two parties having the largest number of registered voters in the state) reading and confirming the totals per machine and two officials (one from each of the two parties having the largest number of registered voters in the state) recording the results simultaneously.
+(d) In conducting recounts of direct record electronic machines and any other types of voting machines that require a county board member or designated official to reprint tapes and to read the totals and another board member to record the totals for each candidate such recount shall be conducted by a bi-partisan team of four: two officials (one from each of the two parties having the largest number of registered voters in the state) reading and confirming the totals per machine and two officials (one from each of the two parties having the largest number of registered voters in the state) recording the results simultaneously.

-(f) In conducting hand to eye recounts or recounts of paper ballots, a bi-partisan team of four shall be used: two officials (one from each of the two parties in the State with the largest number of registered voters) to relay the results of each ballot with one person reading the ballot and the other official observing the ballot and the person reading the results of the ballot, and two officials (one from each of the two parties in the State with the largest number of registered voters) recording the tally of votes for each candidate on paper while stating aloud after each choice is read on the fifth tally for a particular candidate, the word "tally."
+(e) In conducting hand to eye recounts or recounts of paper ballots, a bi-partisan team of four shall be used: two officials (one from each of the two parties in the State with the largest number of registered voters) to relay the results of each ballot with one person reading the ballot and the other official observing the ballot and the person reading the results of the ballot, and two officials (one from each of the two parties in the State with the largest number of registered voters) recording the tally of votes for each candidate on paper while stating aloud after each choice is read on the fifth tally for a particular candidate, the word "tally."

-(g) The county board of elections shall conduct recounts in two circumstances.
-In the first circumstance, the recount is mandatory under G.S.
-163-182.7(b).
-In the second circumstance, the recount is not mandatory but the county board of elections or the State Board of Elections determines, using its authority in G.S.
+(2) the recount is not mandatory but the county board of elections or the State Board of Elections determines, using its authority in G.S.
 163-182.7(a), that in order to complete the canvass a recount is necessary.

-(i) Any candidate shall have the right to file an election protest within 24 hours after a recount or by noon of the next business day of the county board office, whichever is later.
+(h) Any candidate shall have the right to file an election protest within 24 hours after a recount or by noon of the next business day of the county board office, whichever is later.

 History Note: Authority G.S.
 163-22; 163-182.7;